Dr. Hala

 Dr. Hala (دكتور هلا) is a Lebanese television series produced in 2009 by Marwa Group.
 The series was written by Claudia Marchalian.

 Plot

-Hala (Rita Barsona) had bad emotional experiences in her youth.
-As an adult, she ignored love to focus on study and work, until she met the journalist Ghadi (Peter Semaan), with whom she fell in love.
+The plot sorounds Hala (Rita Barsona), from whom the show gets its name, and had bad emotional experiences in her youth.
+As an adult, she ignored love to focus on study and work, until she met the journalist Ghadi (Peter Semaan), with whom she falls love.
 However, after a former lover Nadeem (Muhammad Ibrahim) returns, Hala lives in a struggle between the past, present and future.